Improving and Integrating Urban Indigenous Health Services

 On Saturday 7 December, we’ll be celebrating from 10:00am – 1:00pm in the Goodna Clinic car park.

-Join us for a feed, a stack of deadly giveaways, tours of the new clinic and more.
+Come and say hi to Deadly Choices ambassador and NRL legend Willie Tonga, and join us for a feed, a stack of deadly giveaways, tours of the new clinic and more.

 Date: Saturday 7 December